 3) Don’t leave your debt to your family

 Should I pay off my mortgage early?
 As I mentioned earlier, I’ve been thinking about this question a lot, especially since my circumstances changed.
 Now that I have a child, I’m always thinking about the future!
-It’s always on my mind.
+It’s on my mind day and night.
 In fact, most of what I do now is for that future.

-I too am in the position where I have to ask myself ‘should I pay off my mortgage early?’
 I want the best future for my child – in that future, I don’t see me leaving her my house with money still left to pay.
 It’s our job as parents to pay off our debts and not leave them to our children.

-Sure, the likelihood is that by the time I reach my ripe old age, I’ll have already paid it off.
+Sure, the likelihood is that by the time you reach your ripe old age, you’ll have already paid it off.
 But what if something happens sooner?
-What inheritance am I leaving?
-Surely not my troubles?
-Surely not my debt?
+What inheritance are you leaving?
+Surely not your troubles?
+Surely not your debt?

-Once the house is paid off – all of that additional money can be used to buy more assets with my children as my business partners; that way we’ll bring in larger amounts of money.
-That money can be used to pay for their education and experiences we’ll have as a family, amongst other things.
+Once the house is paid off – all of that additional money can be used to buy more assets with your children as business partners; that way you’ll bring in larger amounts of money.
+Money can be used to pay for their education and experiences you’ll have as a family, amongst other things.

-Then when I pass, my family will inherit a house as well as all my other assets.
-That way when the taxman takes his share, my family will still be left with a decent amount and a business to run – if they so choose.
+Then when you pass, your family will inherit a house as well as all your other assets.
+That way when the taxman takes his share, your family will still be left with a decent amount and a business to run – if they so choose.